ocaml/ocaml.org/data/tutorials/getting-started/1_02_your_first_ocaml_program.md

 The `Dream.(` syntax stands for locally opening a module inside an expression.
 -->

 You need to tell Dune it needs Dream to compile the project.
-Do this by adding the last line below.
-This puts `dream` in the `library` stanza of the `bin/dune` file.
+Do this by adding `dream` to the `library` stanza of the `bin/dune` file.
+The full `bin/dune` file should then match the following.
 ```lisp
 (executable
  (public_name hello)